Logiqx/gps-details/docs/devices/garmin/watches/fenix.md

 ### TBC

-The fēnix E was released at the same time as the fēnix 8, but believed to be a re-packaged epix (Gen 2).
+The fēnix E was released at the same time as the fēnix 8 and believed to be a re-packaged epix (Gen 2), but with newer system software.

 | Model                       | Released   | API | Product | Chipset | APPro? | References |
 | --------------------------- | :--------: | :--------: | :--------: | :--------: | :--------: | :--------: |